reactjs/react.dev/beta/src/content/blog/2023/03/16/introducing-react-dev.md

 The old React docs are now archived at [legacy.reactjs.org](https://legacy.reactjs.org).
 All existing links to the old content will automatically redirect there to avoid "breaking the web", but the legacy site will not get many more updates.

 Believe it or not, React will soon be ten years old.
 In JavaScript years, it's like a whole century!
-We've [refreshed the React homepage](https://react.dev) to reflect why we think React is a great way to create user interfaces today.
+We've [refreshed the React homepage](https://react.dev) to reflect why we think React is a great way to create user interfaces today, and updated the getting started guides to more prominently mention modern React-based frameworks.

-If you haven't seen it yet, check it out!
+If you haven't seen the new homepage yet, check it out!

 ## Going all-in on modern React with Hooks {/*going-all-in-on-modern-react-with-hooks*/}